enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/data-validation.md

 `Data Validation` is ???

-* a feature in Excel used to force a particular input into a cell.
+* a feature in Excel used to constrain a particular input into a cell.
 * an external program used to create valid data
 * just another name for Analysis
 * a feature used to separate different dates and validate them separately